andrewf/adiff/README.md

 ### Simple (non-nested) patches

-Let's first consider patches consisting of simple lists of objects, of which only two are special, %I and %D. For example:
+Let's first consider patches consisting of simple lists of objects, of which only two are special, `%I` and `%D`.
+For example:

     [a b c d] * [] = [a b c d]

-where * is patch composition.
-The %I token copies, or "reads" a symbol from the RHS into the output.
+where `*` is patch composition.
+The `%I` (for "identity") token copies, or "reads" a symbol from the RHS into the output.

     [a b %I c d] * [x] = [a b x c d]